DT-UCPH/sp/README.md

 Version
 - 0.1 November 2022 First data of the book of Genesis.
-- 1.0 December 2022
+- 1.0 December 2022.
-- 2.0 February 2023 Addition of g_cons_raw of Exodus-Deuteronomy
+- 2.0 February 2023 Addition of g_cons_raw of Exodus-Deuteronomy.
-- 3.0 June 2023 Addition of all morphemes of Genesis-Deuteronomy
+- 3.0 June 2023 Addition of all morphemes of Genesis-Deuteronomy.
-- 4.0 May 2025 addition of phrase atoms by Saulo de Oliveira Cantanhêde
+- 4.0 May 2025 addition of phrase atoms by Saulo de Oliveira Cantanhêde.
+- 5.0.1 October 2025 addition of phrases.

 ### Features
 Currently, the following features exist for all books: